psu13/mutable-hakyll/posts/eclipse-2024.md

 want to at least set up a tripod and a somewhat longer lens and get thus do better with some of the details.

-Happily another shot has come, as the second totality even in seven years went over close by Ohio and Northern PA.
+Happily another shot has come, as the second totality event in seven years traveled over Ohio and Northern PA.
 So this time we packed up a tripod and a new telephoto lens and drove to Cleveland to see if the clouds would again be kind to us.
 But, I also did some
 prep: